Do 84% Of Vegans And Vegetarians Really Go Back To Eating Meat?

 Adobe Stock Veganism is a philosophy seeking to end animal exploitation

 Indeed, such conflation of diets and identities happens on both sides.
-Positive campaigns such as Veganuary continue to equate veganism with diet only, with their starter kit focused exclusively on animal-based foods, but not clothing or entertainments, during January.
+Positive campaigns such as Veganuary continue to equate veganism with diet only, with its January starter kit focused exclusively on animal-based foods, not clothing or entertainment.

 “But vegans, understood as those who oppose all animal exploitation, rather than just followers of a plant-based diet, would be much more resilient and less prone to ‘lapsing’,” argues Cole.
 “This is one reason why it remains important to contest the meaning of ‘veganism’ and to insist on its relationship to social justice.”

-And that’s the finding of another major study, where vegans self-identified and were found to have strong motivation for and stickiness to their chosen diets: the EPIC-Oxford Study.
+And that’s the finding of another major study, the EPIC-Oxford Study, where vegans self-identified and were found to have strong motivation for and stickiness to their chosen diets.

-The Faunalytics study from which the 84 percent figure comes was based, initially, on 11,429 North Americans.
-The follow-up qualitative work into the reasons for why people might give up their vegetarian or vegan diets was based on a subset of this: 1,387 respondents.
+The Faunalytics research, from which the 84 percent figure comes, was initially based on 11,429 North Americans.
+The follow-up qualitative work (into the reasons why people quit vegetarianism or veganism) was based on a subset of 1,387 respondents.

-While these numbers are still reasonable for drawing results, they are far from the largest survey conducted exploring the ‘staying power’ of vegetarians and vegans.
-The EPIC-Europe Study explores the dietary choices and related health outcomes of over half a million (521,000) people across ten European countries.
+While these numbers are still reasonable for drawing results, they are far from the largest survey exploring the “staying power” of vegetarians and vegans.
+The EPIC-Europe Study looks at the dietary choices and related health outcomes of over half a million (521,000) people across ten European countries.

 In the UK there were two cohorts, in Norfolk and Oxford.
-The EPIC-Oxford Study grew out of the Oxford Vegetarian Study (which ran between 1980 and 1986) and ended up looking at the lifestyles of around 65,000 people.
+The EPIC-Oxford Study grew out of the Oxford Vegetarian Study (which ran between 1980 and 1986) and looked at the lifestyles of around 65,000 people.
 The study specifically over-emphasized vegetarian and vegan diets, which made up around 50 percent of all those involved.

-Dr. Paul Appleby is a senior statistician at the Oxford Cancer Epidemiology Unit, and member of the Vegan Society‘s Research Advisory Committee, who worked on the EPIC-Oxford Study and continues to publish work based on its findings.
+Dr. Paul Appleby is a senior statistician at the Oxford Cancer Epidemiology Unit, and a member of the Vegan Society’s Research Advisory Committee.
+Appleby worked on the EPIC-Oxford Study and continues to publish research based on its findings.
 The figures here suggest a very different story to those of the Faunalytics figure.

 “Data from the EPIC-Oxford study shows that nearly three-quarters of the participants who were vegetarian or vegan at recruitment in the mid to late 1990s were still either vegetarian or vegan when they completed a follow-up questionnaire in 2010,” Appleby told me in personal communication.
 That is, 73 percent of those who identified as vegetarian or vegan back in the 1990s were still following those dietary lifestyles over 20 years later.